 - Switch off all the dicsdrives.
-This will make the automatic OLDCAT-action completely blind. - 2.
-Type date/time on the keyboard.
+This will make the automatic OLDCAT-action completely blind. - Type date/time on the keyboard.
 Now the system is ready for KITLABEL etc. - 3.
 Mount relevant disckits and switch on all discdrives.
-Write a label on the disckits e.g. kitlabel 6 disc catdisc slow 50 21 2045 kitlabel 7 disc 1 catdisc1 slow 50 21 2045 kitlabel 22 diablo1 catdiablo1 slow 20 2 1212 clearcat maincat catalog 73 (or another size if wanted) oldcat call 10 systemtape binin mto systemtape 2 3 4 5 6 7 8 9
+Write a label on the disckits e.g. kitlabel 6 disc catdisc slow 50 21 2045 kitlabel 7 disc1 catdisc1 slow 50 21 2045 kitlabel 22 diablo1 catdiablo1 slow 20 2 1212 - Perform the cleaning after KITLABEL and include the disckits in the system by giving the commands clearcat maincat catalog 73 (or another size if wanted) oldcat call 10 systemtape binin mto systemtape 2 3 4 5 6 7 8 9